📖 Author Info

 Genre(s): contemporary fantasy (urban cozy/witchy mystery)

-Where readers can find me (website/socials): www.JennLessmann.com
+Where readers can find me (website/socials):@JennLessmannAuthor (FB, IG, BlueSky, TikTok) and www.substack.com/@JennLessmann

-In my books, magic users can become stronger through natural-born talent or honing their skills… because the Craft is something you practice.
+In my books, magic users can become stronger through natural-born talent or honing their skills…because the Craft is something you practice.

 🖋 Writing & Craft